Supply Chain Management

-Quotations/tenders are evaluated and adjudicated in terms of the Preferential Procurement Policy Framework Act (PPPFA Act 5 of 2000) Regulations 2017 and the George Municipality’s Supply Chain Management Policy – in which 80/90 points will be scored for price and 20/10 points for B-BBEE status – and according to the quotation/tender specification and conditions.
+Quotations/tenders are evaluated and adjudicated in terms of the Preferential Procurement Policy Framework Act (PPPFA Act 5 of 2000) Regulations 2022 and the George Municipality’s Supply Chain Management Policy – in which 80/90 points will be scored for price and 20/10 points for B-BBEE status and specific goals – and according to the quotation/tender specification and conditions.

 • Formal RFQ: SCM evaluates the legal compliance while the user department evaluates technical compliance, after which the user department approves of declines the quotation.

 • Tender: SCM evaluates the legal compliance while the user department evaluates technical compliance.
 It is then forwarded to the Bid Evaluation Committee (BEC) which in turn will make recommendations to the Bid Adjudication Committee (BAC) for consideration and/or approval.

 • Preferred and unsuccessful bidders are informed of the outcome of their quotations/tenders.